Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Problem Formulation

-The overall feature map of the agents is denoted as follows.
+\textbf{Decentralized Message Passing and Graph-based Aggregation:} The aggregated feature map of the robots within a neighborhood is denoted as follows.

-In the above equations, $x_i$ denotes the features of agent $i$ while $\mathcal{N}_i$ is the feature of the neighbors of agent $i$, which is a subset of the complete set $X_{t}$, depending on the communication range of agent $i$.
+In the above equations, $x_i$ denotes the features of robot $i$ while $\mathcal{N}_i$ is the aggregated features of the neighbors of robot $i$, which is a subset of the complete set $X_{t}$, depending on the communication range $r_{comm}$ of robot $i$.

-In the above equations, Eq.~\eqref{eq5} represents the linear combination of the features of the neighboring agents. $S_t$ is the graph shift operator, which is an adjacency matrix to describe the distance-based communication graph.
-Eq.~\eqref{eq6} represents the graph convolution operation and $k$ represents the maximum hops of the neighbors included in the collaboration.
-Eq.~\eqref{eq3b} represents the prediction of the optimal target's position.
+In the above equations, Eq.~\eqref{eq5} represents the linear combination of the features of the neighboring robots. $S_t$ is the graph shift operator, which is an adjacency matrix to describe the radius-based communication graph.
+Eq.~\eqref{eq6} represents the graph convolution operation where $S$ is the adjacency matrix at that time, $K$ represents the maximum hops of the neighbors included in the collaboration, $\mathcal{N}$ is the node features and $H_k$ represents the weights.